barryosull/barryosull.com/contents/articles/2018-06-10-styles-of-collaboration.md

 **Connection style** is about connecting to the other person.
 Every statement is viewed as an attempt to empathise and an opportunity to explore a topic with them, creating a shared understanding of the issue and deepening the social connection connection between parties.

 What's fascinating is that neither style is inherently better than the other, competition is good in certain contexts whereas connection is better in others.
-This is what I plan to explore here.
+Most of the time we're not even aware that we're using a certain style, it's just how we communicate.
+This can lead to tension, as two people communicating using different styles are not going to reach consensus.

 With the above understanding under my belt, I realised I'd seen both styles used everywhere, in software development and every other aspect of business.
 Great teams used each style effectively, creating team concensus and better solutions, whereas poor teams used them incorrectly, creating tension and poor results.
 Let's go through some styles of collaboration and explore when each style works best.